makersacademy/chitter-challenge/README.md

 is then invoked which sorts the posts in reverse alphabetical order using their timestamps.
-Wrapping the peeps in a Peep class allows the content to be called via an attribute reader, and also includes methods for displaying the date and time in more human-readable formats using the .date and .time methods (see below).
+Wrapping the peeps in a Peep class allows the content to be called via an attribute reader, and also includes methods for displaying the date and time in more human-readable formats using the .return_date and .return_time methods (see below).

 Posting peeps is handled by the Peep class:
 ```ruby